tbates/tbates.github.io/_posts/2020-10-03-How-labels-work.markdown

 |x5 | NA | NA | NA | NA | NA | NA |
 |G  | NA | NA | NA | NA | NA | NA |

-Despite these free parameters having no labels, we can still address them in OpenMx.
+Despite these parameters having no explicit labels, we can still address them in OpenMx using bracket labels.

 ```splus
 omxGetParameters(m1) # nb: By default, paths have no labels, and starts of 0